-- Once bids are open, the sponsor and ITD are to review bids to determine if any of the proposals are irregular.
-Proposals will be considered irregular and will be rejected for any of the following reasons: - 1.
-Submitting the proposal in pencil. - 2.
+Once bids are opened at the appropriate time, the sponsor and ITD District or LHTAC TAP Coordinator are to review bids to determine if any of the proposals are irregular.
+Sponsors follow their own internal controls for advertising and reviewing bids for irregularities, bids exceeding Engineer's estimate by 10% may be rejected.
+Proposals will be considered irregular and rejected for any of the following reasons.

+- 1. Submitting the proposal in pencil. - 2.
 Not signing the proposal. - 3.
 Submitting the proposal on proposal forms not provided by the sponsor/Department.
 Electronic submittals must represent the provided proposal forms. - 4.
 Altering or detaching any part of the provided proposal forms. - 5.
 Submitting the proposal with unauthorized additions, conditional or alternate bids, omissions of addenda, or irregularities that might make the proposal incomplete, indefinite, or ambiguous. - 6.
 Adding provisions to the proposal reserving the right to accept or reject an award, or to enter into a contract pursuant to an award. - 7.
 Submitting the proposal without a proposal guaranty. - 8.
-Submitting the proposal without a unit price for each contract pay item on the bid schedule, except for alternate contract pay items. - The sponsor and ITD are to compare submitted proposals to the engineer's estimate.
-For acceptable bids that exceed the engineer's estimate and the project budget, the sponsor will be responsible for the additional cost. - If a proposal is acceptable to the sponsor and the ITD, the sponsor will award the contract to the lowest responsible bidder. - The sponsor will issue contracts for contractor signature and will designate contract execution timelines.
-The contract will not be effective until fully executed by all of the parties. - The sponsor will prepare new detailed estimate which reflects the actual bid amount.
-Using this detailed estimate, a post-bid construction obligation request will be processed by ITD and FHWA to reconcile the construction funds to match the actual bid amount.
+Submitting the proposal without a unit price for each contract pay item on the bid schedule, except for alternate contract pay items.